 - Stateful Inspection Firewalls.
 This firewall type could be considered a hybrid of packet filtering and circuit-level gateways.
 These network inspection devices provide a greater level of security than either of the previous two devices could alone but also have a larger impact on network performance.

 - Application-Level Gateways (Proxy Firewalls).
 Also known as layer 7 firewalls, these network inspection devices operate at a different level than the firewalls listed above.
 Instead of letting traffic connect directly, these firewalls act as a proxy between the network and the traffic source.
-By connecting the firewall to the source before letting the traffic hit the network at all, they can provide a level of anonymity to the network and make it harder to crack.
-These security devices also frequently make use of deep packet inspection to check the contents of a data packet for signs of malware code.
-The drawback here is that, because of the extra handling steps, these firewalls may significantly impact network performance.
+By connecting the firewall to the source before letting the traffic hit the network, they can provide anonymity to the network and make it harder to crack.
+These security devices also frequently use deep packet inspection to check the contents of a data packet for signs of malware code.
+The drawback here is that these firewalls may significantly impact network performance because of the extra handling steps.

 - Next-Generation Firewalls.
-This is a catch-all term often used to describe newer network inspection devices that have specialized capabilities that may not be found in other firewall types.
-It’s hard to generalize about the capabilities of “next-gen” firewalls because there is no real consensus on what makes a firewall “next-gen” as opposed to being a proxy or stateful inspection firewall.
+This is a catch-all term often used to describe newer network inspection devices with specialized capabilities that may not be found in other firewall types.
+It’s hard to generalize about the capabilities of “next-gen” firewalls because there is no real consensus on what makes a firewall “next-gen” instead of a proxy or stateful inspection firewall.
 However, common features include deep packet inspection, TCP handshake checks, and surface-level packet inspection.
 The impact on network performance that these firewalls can have will vary from one product to the next depending on its features.

-Few, if any, modern firewalls work using only packet filtering, circuit-level gateways, or stateful inspection.
-The vast majority of network security devices now apply deep packet inspection and other next-gen security measures to prevent potentially malicious traffic requests from completing.
+Few modern firewalls work using only packet filtering, circuit-level gateways, or stateful inspection.
+Most network security devices now apply deep packet inspection and other next-gen security measures to prevent potentially malicious traffic requests from completing.

 What to Look for in a Network Security Device